Iceberg Connector#

 (1 row)

 For now, as we’ve just created the table, there’s only one snapshot ID.
-Let’s insert one row into the table and see the change of the snapshot IDs.
+Let’s insert one row into the table and see the change in the snapshot IDs.

 INSERT INTO ctas_nation VALUES(25, 'new country', 1, 'comment');